Halls of Fame (In Exile)

 Independent St. Louis Wrestling Hall of Fame

 The Independent St. Louis Wrestling Hall of Fame was founded by Nick Ridenour and Herb Simmons to surprise promoter Tony Casta as the inaugural inductee on April 14, 2018.
 Simmons was then surprised with a plaque as well.
-Like its counterpart HOF, the ISLWHF is located at the South Broadway Athletic Club.
+Like its counterpart HOF, the ISLWHF was located at the South Broadway Athletic Club.
+The Board of Directors is: Jim Harris, John Blackheart, Billy Diamond, Big Momma Love, and Tara the Irish Terror.

 Class of 2018